 I am a fully insured and supervised therapist specialising in addiction.
 I work in a Humanistic way and, although my specialism is addiction, I work with various issues including depression, relationships, trauma, and grief.
 I utilise various approaches, including Adlerian therapy, CBT and attachment theory.
 I tailor my approach to you, my client.

 I work out of my comfortable and self-enclosed therapy room in Earith, Cambridgeshire which offers off-street parking.
-I also have a location in Central Cambridge, which is well served by bus routes and is close to Cambridge Train Station.
-There are car parks within short walking distance.

 Training, qualifications & experience